expo/expo/docs/pages/submit/ios.md

 > Although it's possible to upload any binary to the store, each submission is associated with an Expo project.
 That's why it's important to start a submission from inside your project's directory - that's where your [app configuration](../workflow/configuration.md) is defined.

-**Important**: You'll have to generate an [Apple app-specific password](https://expo.fyi/apple-app-specific-password) before submitting an app with EAS CLI.
+**Important**: You'll have to generate an [Apple app-specific password](https://expo.fyi/apple-app-specific-password) or an [App Store Connect Api Key](https://expo.fyi/creating-asc-api-key) before submitting an app with EAS CLI.

 To upload your iOS app to the Apple App Store, run `eas submit --platform ios` and follow the instructions on the screen.